yycunc/iSMNN/README.md

 ## Brief introduction

-The current implementation of SMNN encompasses two major steps: one optional clustering step and the other batch effect correction step.
-In the first step, SMNN takes the expression matrix as input, and performs clustering using Seurat v.
-3.0 (Butler *et al.*, 2018).
-Corresponding clusters/cell types are then matched across batches based on marker genes specified by the user.
-This entire clustering step can be by-passed by feeding SMNN cell cluster labels.
-With cell cluster label information, SMNN searches mutual nearest neighbors within each cell type, and performs batch effect correction using the *SMNNcorrect* function.
+The current implementation of iSMNN encompasses two major steps: one optional cluster harmonizing step and the other batch effect correction step.
+In the first step, the clusters/cell type labels are matched/harmonized across multiple scRNA-seq batches using *unifiedClusterLabelling* function from **SMNN** package This entire clustering step can be by-passed by feeding iSMNN cell cluster labels.
+With cell cluster label information, iSMNN iteratively searches mutual nearest neighbors within each harmonized cell type, and performs batch effect correction using the *iSMNN* function.

-In this tutorial, we will perform batch effect correction using SMNN in a toy example containing two batches.
+In this tutorial, we will perform batch effect correction using iSMNN in a toy example containing two batches.
 The first batch contains 400 cells from three cell types, namely fibroblasts, macrophages and endothelial cells.
 And the second batches has 500 cells from the same three cell types.
 Both two batches contain 3000 genes.

 ## Installation